Narvent/NutrifyKE/DOCUMENTATION.md

 ### 🤖 AI-Powered Multi-Food Detection

-**This is what sets NutrifyKE apart from every other calorie tracker.**
+**This is what sets Afyniq apart from every other calorie tracker.**

 #### How Other Apps Work:
 1. Open app